How to Convert MPEG Files to DVD Disc for Mac OS X

 Windows users please try DVD Creator for Windows, which also makes creating a DVD from ISO image file and most known video files a breeze.

-The requirements for this burning process is very simple- an external DVD drive, an Mac with OS X 10.6 Snow Leopard or above, and a blank writable DVD disc to store your ISO files.
+The requirements for this burning process is very simple- an external DVD drive, an Mac with OS 10.7 Snow Leopard or above, and a blank writable DVD disc to store your ISO files.
 Download the program and installed on your computer, launch it.

 Step 1: Put ISO file(s) to the DVD Creator

-Click on the "+" button at the top side of DVD Creator's main window.
+Launch the program ,click on the "+" icon in the blank area of the program window.
 In the file browser window, locate the ISO files and import them.
-It also supports all popular videos including MP4, MKV, WMV, MOV, MPEG, AVI, FLV, etc. You can select anyone according to your need.
+It also supports all popular videos including MP4, MKV, WMV, MOV, MPEG, AVI, etc. You can select anyone according to your need.

 To know how many files you can still add, you have to check the calculating bar on the bottom which signifies the disc capacity used and left.